Skip to main content

 However, students from non-EU countries with a residence permit for study purposes must observe the following Legal information for international students.

 Additionally, the following applies to students under the age of 30 who have statutory health insurance: If students work more than 20 hours a week during lecture period, they lose their status as a student at the insurance company, which leads to potentially higher contributions.
+Similarly, higher contributions to long-term care and unemployment insurance must also be paid.

 The 20 hours per week regulation does not depend on nationality.
 It applies equally to German and international students.